 In the world of online business, information is the ultimate competitive advantage.
-Knowing exactly how much traffic your rival is getting, which countries are driving their growth, and—most importantly—how much revenue they are generating can be the difference between a failing strategy and a market-leading one.
+Knowing exactly how much traffic your rival is getting, which countries are driving their growth, and most importantly how much revenue they are generating can be the difference between a failing strategy and a market-leading one.

 But how do you get this data without hacking or private access?
 The answer lies in digital intelligence tools.
 In 2026, you don't need to guess.
 You can use public signals and advanced algorithms to reverse-engineer any website's performance.
 Here is your legal blueprint for competitor "spying."